Ao-Collaboration/Ao-Collaboration.github.io/_posts/2020-12-16-empowering-admins-dynamic-forms.md

 ---
 layout: post
-title: Empowering Admins: Dynamic Forms
+title: Empowering Admins | Dynamic Forms
 subtitle: All you need to know about Salesforce Dynamic Forms and how to use them.
 cover-img: /assets/img/Empowering-Admins-Cover.png
 thumbnail-img: /assets/img/2020-12-16-dynamic-forms-thumb.jpg